August 8, 2025

 Part 3: Advanced Query Optimization: Making Your Code Faster

 While database cleanup is essential hygiene, it doesn’t fix the root cause of many performance issues: inefficient SQL queries generated by themes and plugins.
 A single poorly written query can bring a high-traffic site to its knees.
-This section is a deep dive for developers and advanced users on how to identify, analyze, and fix these performance-killing queries.
+This section provides a deep dive for developers and advanced users on how to identify, analyze, and resolve performance-killing queries.

 Step 1: Identify Slow Queries with Query Monitor